lewismd13/bean-hccs/README.md

 This is a Kingdom of Loathing script originally written by `worthawholebean (#1972588)` (`ikzann#8468` on Discord) to do 1-day Hardcore Community Service runs as a Pastamancer in the Wallaby moon sign.
 I, `Manendra (#1483803)` (`avocadoplex#2474` on Discord), forked it and made a bunch of really ugly and clumsy changes to make it fit what I wanted.

-With my set of IotMs and changes, this script can do a 1-day HCCS run as a Pastamancer or Sauceror in roughly 110 turns, using no stomach, 6 liver (of which 4 are astral pilsners), and 4 spleen.
+With my set of IotMs and changes, this script can do a 1-day HCCS run as a Pastamancer or Sauceror in roughly 110 turns, using no stomach, 4 liver (all of which are astral pilsners), and 4 spleen.

 To install:
 `svn checkout https://github.com/lewismd13/bean-hccs/branches/DNA/KoLmafia`